Daniel Goleman biography and books

 Daniel Goleman (1946) is a Ph.D. graduate in psychology from Harvard University.
-He is also the founder of the five components of emotional intelligence.
-It is the ability to perceive emotions so as to assist though, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth.
+He is also the founder of the Emotional Leadership styles and the five components of emotional intelligence.
+It is the ability to perceive emotions so as to assist thought, to understand emotions and emotional knowledge, and to reflectively regulate emotions so as to promote emotional and intellectual growth.

 Daniel Goleman biography

 During his performance in high school, Daniel Goleman has received a scholarship from Alfred P. Sloan Foundation and went to Amherst College.
-However, due to cultural differences, Daniel Goleman returned to California where he studied anthropology.
-Even though he had returned to California, he graduated in Amherst by writing his honours paper on mental health in historical, anthropological and social perspectives.
+However, due to cultural differences, he returned to California where he studied anthropology.
+Even though Goleman had returned to California, he graduated in Amherst by writing his honours paper on mental health in historical, anthropological and social perspectives.

 Daniel Goleman is a board member of The Mind and Life Institute for more than 20 years.
 The organization’s vision is to build scientific understanding of the mind to reduce suffering and promote well-being.
 Next to this function, Daniel Goleman is the co-founder of CASEL (Collaborative for Academic, Social, and Emotional Learning organization).
 The organization is established to help make evidence-based social and emotional learning as an integral part in schools.

 In addition to these functions, Daniel Goleman is the co-director of Consortium for Research on Emotional Intelligence in Organizations.
 According to the consortium, social and personal competencies are vital for a healthy and productive lifestyle.
 For this reason, the mission of this organization is to advance research and practice of emotional and social intelligence in organizations by exchanging knowledge.